Understand the complaints rules

 The rules say that as a telco you must:

-- explain how you plan to fix problems within 15 working days
+- Explain to the consumer how you plan to fix their problem within 10 working days.

-If you have more than 30,000 services in operation, you must also ensure you abide by the Telecommunications (Consumer Complaints) Record-Keeping Rules 2018.
-There are additional record keeping obligations you must meet.
-This includes reporting complaints data quarterly.
+If you have more than 30,000 services in operation, you must also ensure you follow the Telecommunications (Consumer Complaints) Record-Keeping Rules 2018, which set out the additional record-keeping obligations you must meet.
+This includes reporting complaints data each quarter to us.

 View our ongoing industry-wide report and individual telco performance rankings.